Agentless Nutanix AHV backup. Prism API-coordinated snapshots, native Nutanix CBT, cross-cluster and cross-hypervisor restore, full multi-tenancy.

 | Backend log | /opt/bacula/working/podheitor-nutanix-backend.log |

-All backend activity — Prism calls, iSCSI events, PHCBT01 stats, errors |
+All backend activity — Prism calls, iSCSI events, PHCBT01 statistics, errors |

 | FD log | /opt/bacula/working/<fd-host>-fd.log |

-Plugin load, PTCOMM I-packets forwarded to Director |
+Plugin loading, messages forwarded to the Director |

 | DR receiver log (single) | journalctl -u podheitor-nutanix-receiver |

-Seed receive, bitmap-push apply, failover state transitions |
+Seed receipt, bitmap-push application, failover state transitions |

 | DR receiver log (per-VM) | journalctl -u podheitor-nutanix-receiver@vm-prod-01 |